akeneo/pim-docs/onboarder/prerequisites/index.rst

 PIM
 ---

-The Onboarder is compatible with enterprise edition from >= 2.3.9 to <3.0
+The Onboarder is compatible with enterprise edition from >= 2.3.9

 .. _onboarder-prereq-sync: